JessicaMarggraf/Acoustic-sand-flux-analysis/README.md

 2) Suspended sand (and fine sediment) measurements in the cross-section close to the HADCPs.
 3) Continuous discharge, stage and total suspended sediment concentration measurements.

+Specific data formatting is required for the input data; examples are included.

 References